Get Started with Virtual Servers

+- Leverage bare metal performance, even when running containerized Virtual Machines.
 CoreWeave Virtual Servers provide all the isolation and control benefits that come with running a workload on a real server.
-Leveraging GPU PCI pass-through means no GPU virtualization or shared resources on Virtual Servers.
+Leveraging GPU PCI pass-through means no GPU virtualization or shared resources on Virtual Servers.💪

+- Create virtual desktops and developer workstations accessible from anywhere.
 Virtual Servers can be deployed with virtual desktop environments, also known as virtual desktop infrastructures or VDIs, which provide developer workstations running either Linux or Windows.
-By using applications like Parsec (for Windows machines) and Teradici (for Linux), developers can log in to their workstations to access their work from anywhere!
+By using applications like Parsec (for Windows machines) and Teradici (for Linux), developers can log in to their workstations to access their work from anywhere!🖥

 Don't need a Virtual Server?